fermyon/bartholomew/docs/content/contributing.md

 ## Add changes

-Move to a top level directory, underwhich your changes exist i.e. `cd ~/my_bartholomew_contribution/bartholomew`.
+Move to a top level directory, under which your changes exist i.e. `cd ~/my_bartholomew_contribution/bartholomew`.

 Add your changes using the following command.